Below is a list of Wheeling High School clubs and activities. Click the links to go directly to a particular section

 The Wheeling Choral Department currently has five choirs that offer a variety of different music and styles.
 Wheeling offers a new Gospel Choir, as well as beginning choir, Treble Choir (for girls), Men's Choir, and our top choir, The A Cappella Group.
 Groups perform throughout the community and have annual concerts at the school.
 We also offer an award winning, competitive show choir, LEGACY, that meets Tuesday/Thursday nights (for credit).
 All of these groups are by audition only, except for beginning choir.

 Dance and Orchesis fulfill the P.E. and Fine Arts requirements for students.
 Auditions are usually held in March of the year prior to the season.
 (Transfer students should contact Ms. Rawlinson to audition in the early fall.)
 Wheeling Orchesis members are chosen for their creativity and potential in dance, theatre, music, art, photography, etc. Students work with guest artists in master class, workshop, or choreographic settings.
 Orchesis members self-produce their December concert, children's workshop, February/March main concert and benefit performance.
-Wheeling dance students have performed at the Illinois State High School Dance Festival, the National High School Dance Festival, AAHPERD National Dance Gala, and Interplay International Conference.
+Wheeling dance students have performed at the Illinois State High School Dance Festival, the National High School Dance Festival, Regional High School Dance Festival, AAHPERD National Dance Gala, and Interplay International Conference.
 They partnered with Hubbard Street and perform annually at Dance Chicago.
-They are Chicago Dance for Life volunteers and have taken dance study trips to New York City.
+They are Chicago Dance for Life volunteers and have taken dance weekend trips to New York City and Chicago.

 Fusion is a student driven interdisciplinary performance art project.
 This original performance is student generated, directed, designed, written, and choreographed.
 Student involved represent a large range of interests and backgrounds.
 The performance of Fusion happens each fall and is open to all students without an audition.
 Many students begin their performing experiences at Wheeling through Fusion, which enhances their skills and abilities to participate in other fine arts programs.